-The fair values of current accounts and term deposits with remaining maturity one year or less approximate to their carrying values.
+The fair values of current accounts and term deposits with a remaining maturity of one year or less approximate to their carrying values.
 The fair values of other term deposits are estimated by discounting their future cash flows using the rates currently on offer for deposits with similar remaining maturities.